Virtual Memory in OS: Working, Types, and Algorithms Explained

 1. Paging

 Paging is a major virtual memory technique used in operating systems.
-Here, memory is split into standard-sized blocks: pages for the virtual memory and frames for the physical memory.
-Each time a program is executed, its pages may be placed into any free frames of the RAM, but the loading itself will be done only if the pages are actually needed.
-Such a method, calling demand paging, allows for less memory to be occupied and the program to be loaded faster at the beginning.
+Here, memory is split into standard-sized blocks: pages for virtual memory and frames for physical memory.
+Each time a program is executed, its pages may be placed into any free frames of RAM, but the loading itself will be done only if the pages are actually needed.
+Such a method, called demand paging, allows for less memory to be occupied and the program to be loaded faster at the beginning.

 2. Segmentation